6.5mm Creedmoor

-The 6.5mm Creedmoor (6.5×48 mm), designated 6.5 Creedmoor by SAAMI, 6.5 Creedmoor by the C.I.P. or 6.5 CM or 6.5 CRDMR for short, is a centerfire rifle cartridge introduced by Hornady in 2007.
+The 6.5mm Creedmoor (6.5x48mm) designated as 6.5 Creedmoor by SAAMI, and as 6,5 Creedmoor by the C.I.P. is a centerfire rifle cartridge introduced by Hornady in 2007.
 It was developed by Hornady senior ballistics scientist Dave Emary in partnership with Dennis DeMille, the vice-president of product development at Creedmoor Sports, hence the name.
 The cartridge is a necked-down modification of the .30 Thompson Center.

-The 6.5mm Creedmoor was designed specifically for long-range target shooting, although it has been used successfully in game hunting.
+The 6.5mm Creedmoor was designed specifically for long-range target shooting, although it has been used successfully in medium game hunting.
 Bullet-for-bullet, the 6.5mm Creedmoor achieves a slower muzzle velocity than longer cartridges such as the 6.5-284 Norma or magnum cartridges such as the 6.5mm Remington Magnum.
-However, due to its overall length of 2.825 in, it is capable of chambering in short-action rifles like the 6.5×47mm Lapua.
+However, with an overall length of 2.825 in, it can be chambered in short-action rifles, as can the 6.5×47mm Lapua.

 Design considerations

 In general, 6.5 mm (.264 in) bullets are known for their high sectional density and ballistic coefficients, and often have been used successfully in rifle competitions.

-The 6.5mm Creedmoor was designed for target shooting at longer ranges, and as such, couples a sensible case volume (3.40 ml) to bore area (34.66 mm2/0.3466 cm2) ratio with ample space for loading long slender projectiles providing good aerodynamic efficiency and external ballistic performance for the projectile diameter.
+The 6.5mm Creedmoor was designed for target shooting at longer ranges, and as such, couples a sensible ratio of case volume (3.40 ml) to bore area (34.66 mm2/0.3466 cm2) with ample space for loading long slender projectiles providing good aerodynamic efficiency and external ballistic performance for the projectile diameter.

 For some loads, the 6.5mm Creedmoor is capable of duplicating the muzzle velocity or trajectory of the .300 Winchester Magnum while generating significantly-lower recoil, based on lighter projectile weight.

 Cartridge dimensions

-The 6.5mm Creedmoor has 3.40 ml (52.5 grains H2O) cartridge case capacity.
+The 6.5mm Creedmoor has a 3.40 mL (52.5 gr H2O) cartridge case capacity.

 6.5mm Creedmoor maximum C.I.P. cartridge dimensions.
 All sizes in millimeters (mm).

 Americans define the shoulder angle at alpha/2 = 30 degrees.
 The common rifling twist rate for this cartridge is 203 mm (1 in 8 in), 6 grooves, Ø lands = 6.50 mm, Ø grooves = 6.71 mm, land width = 2.29 mm, and the primer type is large rifle or small rifle depending on the cartridge case manufacturer.

 According to the official C.I.P.
 (Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings, 6.5mm Creedmoor can handle up to 435.00 MPa Pmax piezo pressure.
-In C.I.P. regulated countries, every rifle cartridge combo has to be proofed at 125% of this maximum C.I.P. pressure to certify for sale to consumers.
+In C.I.P.-regulated countries, every rifle cartridge combo has to be proofed at 125% of this maximum C.I.P. pressure to certify for sale to consumers.

 In CIP-regulated areas, 6.5mm Creedmoor chambered arms are proof-tested at 543.80 MPa PE piezo pressure.